 - 6 blocks of dry floral foam, 8x4x3 in.
 Floral foam comes in three varieties: wet and two kinds of dry.
 You want the softer kind of dry.
 You should be able to nick it with your fingernail (but don't).

-.
+- several sheets of thin foam, similar to these.
 Whichever ones you use, they need to be at least ten inches on one side and about seven on the other.

 - 1/2 to 3/4 yard of very thin, stretchy fabric.
 I used leftover bathing suit liner from a Question costume from long ago, which was ideal.
-You'll be working from the selvage in, so the width (45", 60", etc) of the fabric is immaterial (ha!).For painting
+You'll be working from the selvage in, so the width (45", 60", etc) of the fabric is immaterial (ha!).

 - gesso.
 I used most of a 16oz bottle.

 - foam carving utensils.
 I used a regular-old butter knife and a spoon.